 The Importance of Puppy Socialization

 Proper puppy socialization helps dogs avoid problem behaviors that may develop later in life, such as aggressiveness, destructiveness and disobedience.
 (No half-eaten shoes around here!)
 Successful socialization will help your fur baby grow into the lovable, furry companion that you have wanted all along.
 It will also help your new puppy to behave safely around family, friends, children, strangers, vets and other dogs.

 The Prime Time for Puppy Socialization

 According to the American Kennel Association, the sweet spot for puppy socialization is from 7 weeks of age to 4 months.
-If you welcomed a new fur family member this holiday season, that means now is the time for socialization to begin!
+If you welcomed a new fur family member recently, that means now is the time for socialization to begin!
 This period will fall amidst your puppy’s vaccination schedule at 6-8, 10-12 and 14-16 weeks.

 The 6 “Do’s” of Puppy Socialization